gradescope/autograder_samples/specs.md

 ## Output format

-Your autograder's output should be in the following format:
+Your autograder's output should be in the file results.json, in the following format:

 ```
 { "score": 44.0, // optional, but required if not on each test case below